 Marquette University's College of Professional Studies was established in 1996 to meet the unique educational needs of adult learners.
-Today, the college serves adult students through a variety of leadership-focused degree and non-degree programs.
+Today, the college serves adult students through a variety of leadership-focused adult undergraduate degree and non-degree programs.
 We are proud to present profiles of alumni who are making a difference.

 Bachelor's in Organization and Leadership and Professional Communication '03